Robert Fico: Candidacy for judge

+Leader of the Opposition (2020–2023)

+Direction – Social Democracy remained in power until the 2020 parliamentary elections, where they finished second with 18.29% of the vote and 38 seats, consequently losing the ability to form a government.

+Fico moved into the opposition.
+During his time out of power, Fico actively prepared for a return, often using aggressive and polarizing rhetoric against his opponents.
+Amidst this political turmoil, he issued the statement, “God – we will drive them out (…) not even an oily spot will remain (after them),” promising retribution against those he considered political enemies.

 The split of Fico's party

-The split of the Direction – Social Democracy party in 2020 was a consequence of internal power struggles and a significant electoral defeat under Pellegrini's parliamentary leadership in the 2020 election that sent the party back into opposition.
+The split of the Direction – Social Democracy party in 2020 was a consequence of internal power struggles and a significant electoral defeat under Peter Pellegrini's parliamentary leadership in the 2020 election that sent the party back into opposition.
 In the 2020 parliamentary election, Pellegrini secured approximately 170,000 more personal preferential votes than Fico, emboldening his ambition to challenge Fico for the party's chair.

 Fico resisted calls to resign the chair, condemning the rising disloyalty with the statement: "The nation always likes betrayal, but hates traitors".
 In June 2020, Pellegrini and several key allies resigned to form a new party, Voice – Social Democracy.
-This major split decimated Direction – Social Democracy's support, forcing Fico to reorient the party's ideological focus towards a more nationalist, populist, and conservative "Slovak social democracy".
+This major split decimated Direction – Social Democracy's support, forcing Fico to reorient the party's ideological focus towards a more nationalist, populist, and conservative.

 COVID-19 pandemic

-Fico entered opposition after the 2020 parliamentary election.
 The new government's mismanagement of the COVID-19 pandemic response led to a crisis, culminating in early 2021 when Slovakia recorded one of the highest hospitalization and death rates per million inhabitants across European countries.
 In December 2021, Fico was detained by police for organizing an anti-government rally that breached Slovakia's lockdown rules.
 Fico justified his anti-COVID stance by vocally opposing mandatory vaccinations as a "disgusting fascist idea" and claiming that influenza posed a greater danger than the virus.

 In July 2022, the think tank Visegrad Insight described Fico as one of the "most important individual disseminators of politically motivated disinformation and conspiratorial content".

 According to media outlet VSquare, Fico capitalised on the political chaos and mismanagement of the government between 2020 and 2023.
 His uncompromising opposition to the pandemic response proved to be a key element in the resuscitation of his political support, ultimately paving the way for his party's victory in the 2023 parliamentary elections.